CSE232-MSU/CSE232/Labs/lab06.md

 3. Splits the string using the `split()` function (which returns a `vector<string>`, remember)
 4. Prints the vector using the `print_vector()` function

 Compile (not build) main.cpp to see that it follows the rules.

-### Building the Executable

-Now, build the project with the output executable name: "main".
+If you've successfully compiled it, build the project with the output executable name as "main" to test everything.

 ⭐ Demonstrate a working "main" executable to your TA.

+&nbsp;

 ### Assignment Notes

-There are a couple ways to do the `split()` function...

-- Using `getline()`
+1. Consider using the `getline()` function for your implementation of `split()`.
     - `getline()` takes a delimiter character as a third argument.
 In combination with an input string stream, you can use `getline()` to split the string and `push_back()` each element onto the vector.
     - Example: a call to `getline(stream, line, delim)` gets the string from `stream` (could be an `istream`, `ifstream`, `istringstream`, etc.) up to the end of `line`, or the `delim` character.

-Default parameter values needs to be set at **declaration time**, which means that the default value for a function parameter should be in the header file (where the declaration is).
+2. Default parameter values needs to be set at **declaration time**, which means that the default value for a function parameter should be in the header file (where the declaration is).
 If it is in the declaration, it should not be in the definition.